-You wouldn’t like to be a travel downer and be labeled “hard to travel with”.
+You wouldn’t like to be a travel downer and be labeled “hard to travel with.”
 So you go along with their plan and end up compromising the whole trip.

 When you travel alone, you are the master of the day, the sole decision-maker.
-Any feelings of guilt wanting to stay in and order room service can be left at the airport at the departure gate.
+Any feelings of guilt for wanting to stay in and order room service can be left at the airport at the departure gate.

 #2.
 Meeting New People

 Coming from such a background, I hardly ever thought I would make any friends while traveling.
 “Will I feel lonely when solo traveling?” has often cropped up in my mind.
 Surprisingly, this was not the case.

-When you travel with friends you are less likely to actually speak to other people.
+When you travel with friends, you are less likely to speak to other people.
 I find that if I’m on a bike tour or enjoying a cocktail at a bar, I end up making a new friend.

 #3.
 Inner Growth and Reflection

-About 85% of solo travelers are female, which leaves the tiny portion of 15% for male solo travelers.
+About 85% of solo travelers are female, which leaves a tiny portion of 15% for male solo travelers.
 I was surprised by this statistic.
 I assumed men would be the ones to travel alone in larger numbers than women.

-When you are on your own, especially in a foreign land, time to think seems endless.
-Being abroad immersed in another culture gives you the time to really reflect on your own life and path.
+When you are on your own, especially in a foreign land, the time to think is endless.
+Being abroad immersed in another culture gives you the time to reflect on your own life and path.
 I learned to embrace my journey and stop comparing myself to others around me.

 #4.
 Confidence Builder

 Not only will you be admired by your friends for doing it alone, but your self-confidence will also grow by miles.
-The do-it-yourself skills strengthen and your ability to explore a foreign country will do wonders for your self-esteem.
+The do-it-yourself skills strengthen, and your ability to explore a foreign country will do wonders for your self-esteem.